Nike-Inc/backstopper/README.md

 * [backstopper-jaxrs](backstopper-jaxrs) - Integration library for JAX-RS.
 If you want to integrate Backstopper into a JAX-RS project other than Jersey then start here (see below for the Jersey-specific modules).
 * [backstopper-jersey1](backstopper-jersey1/) - Integration library for the Jersey 1 framework.
 If you want to integrate Backstopper into a project running in Jersey 1 then start here.
 There is a [Jersey 1 sample project](samples/sample-jersey1/) complete with integration tests you can use as an example.
 * [backstopper-jersey2](backstopper-jersey2/) - Integration library for the Jersey 2 framework.
 If you want to integrate Backstopper into a project running in Jersey 2 then start here.
 There is a [Jersey 2 sample project](samples/sample-jersey2/) complete with integration tests you can use as an example.
-* [backstopper-spring-web-mvc](backstopper-spring-web-mvc/) - Integration library for the Spring Web MVC framework.
+* [backstopper-spring-web-flux](backstopper-spring-web-flux/) - Integration library for the Spring WebFlux (Netty) framework.
+If you want to integrate Backstopper into a project running in Spring WebFlux then start here.
+There is a [Spring Boot 2 WebFlux sample project](samples/sample-spring-boot2-webflux/) complete with integration tests you can use as an example.
+* [backstopper-spring-web-mvc](backstopper-spring-web-mvc/) - Base Integration library for the Spring Web MVC (Servlet) framework.
 If you want to integrate Backstopper into a project running in Spring Web MVC then start here.
-Works for both Spring 4 and Spring 5, and used as a foundation for Backstopper support in Spring Boot 1 and 2.
+Works for both Spring 4 and Spring 5, and used as a foundation for Backstopper support in Spring Boot 1 and 2 (when using Web MVC with Spring Boot).
 There is a [Spring Web MVC sample project](samples/sample-spring-web-mvc/) complete with integration tests you can use as an example.
 * [backstopper-spring-boot1](backstopper-spring-boot1/) - Integration library for the Spring Boot 1 framework.
 If you want to integrate Backstopper into a project running in Spring Boot 1 then start here.
 There is a [Spring Boot 1 sample project](samples/sample-spring-boot1/) complete with integration tests you can use as an example.
-* [backstopper-spring-boot2](backstopper-spring-boot2/) - Integration library for the Spring Boot 2 framework.
+* [backstopper-spring-boot2](backstopper-spring-boot2/) - Integration library for the Spring Boot 2 framework *if and
-If you want to integrate Backstopper into a project running in Spring Boot 2 then start here.
-There is a [Spring Boot 2 sample project](samples/sample-spring-boot2/) complete with integration tests you can use as an example.
+only if you're using the Spring Web MVC (Servlet) runtime*.
+If you're running a Spring Boot 2 + WebFlux (Netty) application, then you do not want this library and should use [backstopper-spring-web-flux](backstopper-spring-web-flux) instead.
+If you want to integrate Backstopper into a project running in Spring Boot 2 + Web MVC then start here.
+There is a [Spring Boot 2 Web MVC sample project](samples/sample-spring-boot2/) complete with integration tests you can use as an example.

 <a name="samples"></a>
 ### Framework Integration Sample Applications